 - Integrated Coastal Zone Management (ICZM)

 - Argemi, M., Jiménez, J. Storm-induced risk assessment: Application to Costa Daurada (Catalan Coast, NW Mediterranean).
-Poster presented at Coastal Ecology Workshop (CEW), Zeeland, The Netherlands.
-October 23-27th 2017
+25th Coastal Ecology Workshop (CEW), Zeeland, The Netherlands.
+October 23-27th, 2017

 MASTS (Marine Alliance for Sciences and Technology for Scotland)